Sanganu/nodeconstructors/README.md

 ## PURPOSE:
 A fun Presidential Game.

-## TECHNOLOGY:
-A  CLI app using Nodejs, OOPS concept, synchorinization, Global and local concepts.
+A  CLI app using Nodejs, OOPS concept, synchorinization, maintaining the number of tries and the option to exit the game.

-.

 #### Usage: